Hichem-Chabou/Chrono/README.md

 # Chrono
-A simple chronometer app made with React and Typescript
+A simple chronometer (stopwatch) app made with React and Typescript

 ## Demo
 Here's a live demo: https://chronoapp.surge.sh/